brian-team/brian2/docs_sphinx/user/models.rst

 * ``'milstein'``: derivative-free Milstein method for solving stochastic differential equations with diagonal multiplicative noise

-You can also define your own numerical integrators, see the :doc:`development documentation <../developer/state_update>` for details.
+You can also define your own numerical integrators, see :doc:`../advanced/state_update` for details.